|

 MICHAEL

-G. HALPIN, ESQ. is an associate
+G. HALPIN, ESQ.

 malpractice defense, general liability defense, commercial,